mario6385/Among-us-4/README.md

 ------------------------------
 ## Mass murderer
 ###**Team: Serial killer(killing)**
-The mass murderer is a serial killer who can kill 1 player again while the kill cool time is around.
+The mass murderer is a serial killer who can kill 1 player again while the kill cool time is around. then, their kill cooldown will be doubled.

 # All is hero server
 There is 7 or 9 player in this mod. only "town of roles" member enter This server(explaining when there is 9 players).